NNBnh/minecraft-bookmarks/README.md

   > - [Utility](https://vanillatweaks.net/share/#DbjNCD)
   > - [3D](https://vanillatweaks.net/share/#vGemyF)
   > - [Fun](https://vanillatweaks.net/share/#Trs9GQ)
-- [**Sixfootblue**](https://www.planetminecraft.com/member/sixfootblue): popular with [Itembound](https://www.planetminecraft.com/texture-pack/itembound-fixed) and other quality CIT packs
+- [**Sixfootblue**](https://www.planetminecraft.com/member/sixfootblue): popular with [Itembound](https://www.planetminecraft.com/texture-pack/itembound-fixed) and other quality CIT packs like [Visual Fish Buckets](https://www.planetminecraft.com/texture-pack/visual-fish-buckets-1-13-1/)
 - [**Ewan Howell**](https://www.ewanhowell.com): they make a large variety of resource packs these can range from completely redesigning the in-game textures, to recreating features from unreleased updates, to making *"cursed"* entity models. ([Rebearth](https://www.ewanhowell.com/?pack=rebearth-remastered) is one of the best)

 ### 🎨 Specific resource-packs
 - [**Mizuno's 16 craft**](https://mizunomcmemo.blogspot.com/p/resourcepack.html) by [Mizuno](https://mizunomcmemo.blogspot.com): a 16x16 semi-vanilla resource packs with harmony color, familiar design and many CIT items
-- [**Ghoulcraft**](https://www.ghoulcraft.com) by [MissGhouls](https://www.ghoulcraft.com/about-us): Ghoulcraft was made to match the popular resource pack "Mizuno's 16 craft" and their wonderful CIT pack
 - [**Flows HD Revival**](http://flowshdrevival.com) by [Exevium](https://www.planetminecraft.com/member/exevium): "We are modern, we are organic, we are elegant", this is the best high resolution modern resource pack that many building server's resource packs base on
+- [**Bare Bones**](https://www.planetminecraft.com/texture-pack/bare-bones) by [RobotPantaloons](https://www.robotpantaloons.com): Bare Bones is a texture pack with the purpose of bringing your world and the default Minecraft textures to it's 'bare bones'.
+It is a simplistic and vibrant pack that is fun to use and makes your own Minecraft worlds look colourful (recommend using with [Spook's Bare Bones AddOn Pack](https://www.planetminecraft.com/texture-pack/spook-s-bare-bones-addon-pack/))

 ### 🔧 Tweaks resource-packs
-- [**Stacked Items**](https://www.planetminecraft.com/texture-pack/dasher-s-stacked-items) by [Vaderman24](https://www.planetminecraft.com/member/vaderman24) and [TheEthanExpress](https://www.planetminecraft.com/member/theethanexpress): this semi-unique resource pack uses Optifine's CIT features to give stacked items different textures based on the amount in the stack.
-It also gives enchanted books different textures depending on the enchantment it has
+- [**Fresh Animations**](https://www.planetminecraft.com/texture-pack/fresh-animations-v1-0) by [FreshLX](https://www.youtube.com/channel/UCCs_JwXYjjgeRIujTlbswIw):  Fresh Animations is a resource pack that gives an overhaul to entity animations in the default look of Minecraft.
+The aim is to make the mobs more dynamic and believable
+- [**Creeping Ivy**](https://www.planetminecraft.com/texture-pack/creeping-ivy) by [Chesto_](https://www.planetminecraft.com/member/chesto_): make vine look bushy
+- [**Jaden's Camouflage Creepers**](https://www.planetminecraft.com/texture-pack/jaden-s-camouflage-creepers-optifine-required) by [JadenXgamer](https://www.planetminecraft.com/member/jadenxgamer): this Pack adds 160+ Creeper variants each with unique spawning conditions ranging from biomes, heights, rarity, weather, name tags and even time! to make survival Minecraft a whole lot harder...
+- [**Eggmoticons**](https://www.planetminecraft.com/texture-pack/eggmoticons-egg-faces) by [Stiw91](https://www.planetminecraft.com/member/stiw91): Eggmoticons is a texture pack that adds the face of each mob to its respective egg so you don't have to hover each one to find the egg you want
+- [**Flower Pots +**](https://www.planetminecraft.com/texture-pack/flower-pots) by [WeNAN Studios](https://www.planetminecraft.com/member/wenan_studios): this pack improves flower pots
+- [**Ghoulcraft**](https://www.ghoulcraft.com) by [MissGhouls](https://www.ghoulcraft.com/about-us): Ghoulcraft was made to match the popular resource pack "Mizuno's 16 craft" and their wonderful CIT pack

 ### 🖌️ Resource-pack's tools
 - [**MC Assets**](https://mcasset.cloud) by [Haylee](https://inventivetalent.org): a Browser for Minecraft Asset Files!
 Explore all Textures, Sounds, Models, Fonts, Shaders, and more from any Minecraft version, without having to extract the files yourself